objectbox/objectbox-swift-integration-test/README.md

   - Tests generator works for an iOS project if there is a single entity class.
 - IntTestiOSRegular
   - Tests generator works for various entity classes, including relations, tests the database library works on iOS using unit tests.
+- IntTestiOSRegularSPM
+  - Like IntTestiOSRegular, but only to test the database library included in the Swift Package works on iOS using unit tests.
+Note: for Xcode projects, the ObjectBox Swift command plugin can only be run through the Xcode UI.
+So if there are changes to model JSON file or generated code, this needs to be done manually and committed.
 - IntTestiOSUpdate
   - Tests generator works if an entity class is changed (with existing model JSON file and generated code file).
 - IntTestiOSXcode16